RainbowMiner/RainbowMiner/README.md

 <details><summary>AlphPool</summary> https://www.alph-pool.com/ no auto-exchange, mining ALPH coin with Blake3, only</details>
 <details><summary>BaikalMine</summary> https://baikalmine.com/ no auto-exchange, enter wallet address for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>BaikalMineSolo</summary> https://baikalmine.com/ no auto-exchange, solo mining, only.
 Enter wallet address for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>Binance</summary> https://pool.binance.com/ no auto-exchange, ETH mining, instead of wallet, setup and use a miner name.
+<details><summary>Binance</summary> https://pool.binance.com/ no auto-exchange, ETC mining, instead of wallet, setup and use a miner name.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>BlockMasters</summary> https://www.blockmasters.co/ auto-exchange and payout in BTC, mine most profitable algorithm.
 Pool chooses coin or merged mining benefits
 </details>
 <details><summary>BlockMastersCoins</summary> https://www.blockmasters.co/ auto-exchange and payout in BTC, mine most profitable coin.
 Either with auto-exchange to a currency of wish, or mine directly to individual coin wallets.
 If you setup RainbowMiner with many algorithm, expect a lot of switching.
 </details>
 <details><summary>C3pool</summary> https://c3pool.com/oldui/en/ auto-exchange and payout in XMR, enter your Monero wallet address and a password (either a real password or your email-address) into pools.config.txt to start mining</details>
 <details><summary>CpuPool</summary> http://cpu-pool.com/ specialized on CPU mining, no auto-exchange, a separate wallet is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>Crazypool</summary> https://crazypool.org/ no auto-exchange, a separate wallet address is needed for each coin (ETH, ETC, UBQ) you want to mine.
+<details><summary>Crazypool</summary> https://crazypool.org/ no auto-exchange, a separate wallet address is needed for each coin (ETC, UBQ) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>EthashPool</summary> https://ethashpool.com/ auto-exchange to ETH and BTC, registration is mandatory for autoexchange to work.
+<details><summary>EthashPool</summary> https://ethashpool.com/ auto-exchange to ETC and BTC, registration is mandatory for autoexchange to work.
 Either set wallet address or username (autoexchange) in pools configuration or edit pools.config.txt</details>
-<details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a separate wallet address is needed for each coin (ETH, ETC) you want to mine.
+<details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a separate wallet address is needed for each coin (ETC, ERG, RVN) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
+<details><summary>Ethwmine</summary> https://ethwmine.com/ no auto-exchange, a separate wallet address is needed for ETHW.
+Set in pools configuration or edit pools.config.txt</details>
-<details><summary>Ezil.me</summary> [https://ezil.me](https://ezil.me/?p=dcf9) no auto-exchange, a ZIL wallet plus either an ETH or an ETC wallet is needed.
+<details><summary>Ezil.me</summary> [https://ezil.me](https://ezil.me/?p=dcf9) no auto-exchange, a ZIL wallet plus either an ETC wallet is needed.
 For more info on dual mining ZIL, see the FAQ below.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>F2Pool</summary> https://www.f2pool.com/ no auto-exchange, either enter your f2pool username as wallet address, or a real wallet address for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>FlexPool</summary> https://flexpool.io/ no auto-exchange, pays in ETH.
-Set wallet in pools configuration or edit pools.config.txt</details>
+<details><summary>FlexPool</summary> https://flexpool.io/ no auto-exchange, pays in ETC. Set wallet in pools configuration or edit pools.config.txt</details>
 <details><summary>FlockPool</summary> https://flockpool.com/ Raptoreum-pool, pays in RTM, set your RTM-address in pools configuration or edit pools.config.txt</details>
 <details><summary>FluxPools</summary> https://fluxpools.net/ no auto-exchange, mining TCR, FIRO and FLUX, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Flypool</summary> https://flypool.org/ no auto-exchange, a separate wallet address is needed for each coin (ZEC, YEC) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>